-We believe that a NO-KILL community in Greater Cincinnati is achievable.
+We believe that a NO-KILL community for cats and dogs in Greater Cincinnati is achievable.
 It takes both spay/neuter and adoption of homeless animals to get us there.
 For the spay/neuter part, United Coalition for Animals (UCAN) operates a nonprofit, low-cost spay/neuter clinic to service low-income pet owners, people caring for free-roaming cats, rescue groups, and animal shelters.
 UCAN is a 501(c)(3) charitable organization and offers low-cost services thanks to generous private donations and grants.

-Our Vision & Mission
+UCAN's Vision & Mission

-UCAN’s VISION is a world in which every cat and dog lives to find a loving home and every resident has access to affordable spay/neuter services.
+OUR VISION is a world in which every cat and dog lives to find a loving home and every resident has access to affordable spay/neuter services.

 Help End Euthanasia of Greater Cincinnati Dogs & Cats